-• Encourage the development of more projects which qualify for Congestion Mitigation and Air Quality (CMAQ) funds.

-- Assist and encourage communities to buy into GreenDOT policies and incentivized programs. - Maintain the prevalence of environmental factors when reviewing and prioritizing transportation projects. - Continue to monitor and assess vulnerable infrastructures.
+- Encourage the development of more projects which qualify for Congestion Mitigation and Air Quality (CMAQ) funds. - Maintain the prevalence of environmental factors when reviewing and prioritizing transportation projects. - Continue to monitor and assess vulnerable infrastructures.

 The importance of the environment in the Montachusett region goes beyond just the moral responsibility to protect our planet.
 Natural resources and attractions which exist in the region could also have economic benefits as well.
 Both the protection of our environment and the efficient connectivity of people to these assets should play a prominent role in transportation decision making now and in the future.
 Environmental Performance Measures set in this plan will help ensure progress continues to be made.